-- 21) It is permissible to operate a vehicle in front of or directly behind an aircraft with engines running when: - 1.
-Not at any time. - 2.
-The red, anti-collision beacon of the aircraft is turned off. - 3.
-The marshal waves permission and the aircraft wheels are blocked (chocked). - 4.
-You have waited three minutes and the pilot has not indicated any intention to move the aircraft. - 22) When vehicles are parked in an approved parking space in the vicinity of Terminal Buildings or adjacent to heavy traffic areas, they should be: - 1.
+- 21) When vehicles are parked in an approved parking space in the vicinity of Terminal Buildings or adjacent to heavy traffic areas, they should be: - 1.
 Left with beacon or flashing signal lamps in operation. - 2.
 Backed into the parking area. - 3.
 Driven in front first. - 4.
-Left with engine running. - 23) Whenever an aircraft carrying distinguished visitors is at an airport, unauthorized personnel and vehicles are required to: - 1.
+Left with engine running. - Whenever an aircraft carrying distinguished visitors is at an airport, unauthorized personnel and vehicles are required to: - 1.
 Remain clear of the aircraft unless otherwise authorized by the Airport Manager. - 2.
 Drive slowly past the area but do not take pictures. - 3.
 Conduct normal vehicle movements but do not stare. - 4.
-There is no restriction on vehicle movement. - 24) Vehicle operators must ensure that mud and gravel are not deposited on aircraft movement surfaces because:' - 1.
+There is no restriction on vehicle movement. - 23) Vehicle operators must ensure that mud and gravel are not deposited on aircraft movement surfaces because:' - 1.
 This material can cause damage to taxiing aircraft and engines. - 2.
 Erosion could occur if too much dirt is removed from the runway edge. - 3.
 The material can cause damage to aircraft in the air. - 4.
-Dirty vehicles are not permitted on airport property. - 25) If a vehicle operator notices foreign materials (mud gravel solid objects) on an aircraft movement surface, the vehicle operator is required to: - 1.
+Dirty vehicles are not permitted on airport property. - 24) If a vehicle operator notices foreign materials (mud gravel solid objects) on an aircraft movement surface, the vehicle operator is required to: - 1.
 Report the nature and location of the material to the police. - 2.
 Stop and remove the material. - 3.
 Report the nature and location of the material to your supervisor. - 4.
-No special requirements exist for vehicle operators. - 26) If an aircraft were to crash on the airport, unauthorized vehicle operators are required to: - 1.
+No special requirements exist for vehicle operators. - 25) If an aircraft were to crash on the airport, unauthorized vehicle operators are required to: - 1.
 Wait until Crash Firefighting and Rescue is over before entering the area. - 2.
 Proceed immediately to the scene and render assistance. - 3.
 Stay away from the area unless authorized by your supervisor. - 4.
-Remain clear of the area unless otherwise authorized by the Airport Manager.

-- 27) The colour of pavement markings which outline vehicle corridors and security lines is:

-- 1. Green except in grassed areas.

-- 2. Yellow.

-- 3. White.

-- 4. Red at intersections, white in other areas.

-- 28) The colour of pavement markings related to aircraft movement guidelines and aircraft lead-in lines is:

-- 1. Green except in grassed areas.

-- 2. Yellow.

-- 3. White.

-- 4. Different for each class and type of aircraft.
+Remain clear of the area unless otherwise authorized by the Airport Manager. - 26) The colour of pavement markings which outline vehicle corridors and security lines is: - 1.
+Green except in grassed areas. - 2.
+Yellow. - 3.
+White. - 4.
+Red at intersections, white in other areas. - 27) The colour of pavement markings related to aircraft movement guidelines and aircraft lead-in lines is: - 1.
+Green except in grassed areas. - 2.
+Yellow. - 3.
+White. - 4.
+Different for each class and type of aircraft.